UofUEpiBio/PHS-7045-egga/README.md

     > bacteria in an in vitro setting.
 This in silico model was used to
     > simulate both traditional and spheroid cell culture models by chan
     > …

-2.  **Dysregulated FGFR3 signaling alters the immune landscape in bladder cancer and presents therapeutic possibilities in an agent-based model.**

-    Bergman DR, Wang Y, Trujillo E, Fernald AA, Li L, Pearson AT, Sweis RF, Jackson TL.

-    Front Immunol.
-2024 Mar 7;15:1358019. doi:
-    10.3389/fimmu.2024.1358019. eCollection 2024.

-    > Emerging data suggests that the combination of these two therapies
-    > could lead to improved clinical outcomes, but the optimal strategy
-    > for combining these agents remains uncertain.
-Mathematical models,
-    > specifically agent-based models (ABMs), have shown …

-3.  **Complexity synchronization in emergent intelligence.**

-    Mahmoodi K, Kerick SE, Franaszczuk PJ, Parsons TD, Grigolini P, West BJ.

-    Sci Rep. 2024 Mar 21;14(1):6758. doi: 10.1038/s41598-024-57384-5.

-    > In this work, we use a simple multi-agent-based-model (MABM) of a
-    > social network, implementing selfish algorithm (SA) agents, to
-    > create an adaptive environment and show, using a modified
-    > diffusion entropy analysis (DEA), that the mutual-adaptive
-    > interaction b …

-4.  **Coexistence of critical phenomena: the concept of manifold multi-spectral criticality.**

-    Chorowski M, Kutner R, Struzik ZR.

-    Sci Rep. 2024 Mar 21;14(1):6833. doi: 10.1038/s41598-024-53014-2.

-    > Prompted by the ubiquity of empirical observations of critical
-    > phenomena, often in non-equilibrium macrostates, we developed a
-    > modelling approach in which several critical phenomena coexist.
-    > Instead of a single critical point, many coexisting critical
-    > points in the system …

-5.  **How individuals’ opinions influence society’s resistance to
-    epidemics: an agent-based model approach.**

-    Yu G, Garee M, Ventresca M, Yih Y.

-    BMC Public Health.
-2024 Mar 20;24(1):863. doi:
-    10.1186/s12889-024-18310-6.

-    > However, a comprehensive understanding of the effects of
-    > opinion-related factors on disease spread still requires further
-    > exploration.
-METHODS: We propose an agent-based simulation
-    > framework incorporating opinion dynamics within an epidemic model
-    > based on the …

-6.  **An agent-based framework to study forced migration: A case study of Ukraine.**

-    Mehrab Z, Stundal L, Venkatramanan S, Swarup S, Lewis B, Mortveit HS, Barrett CL, Pandey A, Wells CR, Galvani AP, Singer BH, Leblang D, Colwell RR, Marathe MV.

-    PNAS Nexus.
-2024 Mar 19;3(3):pgae080. doi:
-    10.1093/pnasnexus/pgae080. eCollection 2024 Mar.

-    > Existing work is hindered by a reliance on observational data
-    > which is only available well after the fact.
-In this work, we
-    > study the efficacy of a data-driven agent-based framework
-    > motivated by social and behavioral theory in predicting outflow of
-    > migrants as a res …

-7.  **The bone ecosystem facilitates multiple myeloma relapse and the evolution of heterogeneous drug resistant disease.**

-    Bishop RT, Miller AK, Froid M, Nerlakanti N, Li T, Frieling JS, Nasr MM, Nyman KJ, Sudalagunta PR, Canevarolo RR, Silva AS, Shain KH, Lynch CC, Basanta D.

-    Nat Commun.
-2024 Mar 19;15(1):2458. doi: 10.1038/s41467-024-46594-0.

-    > Defining how, when and where myeloma cell intrinsic and extrinsic
-    > bone microenvironmental mechanisms cause relapse is challenging
-    > with current biological approaches.
-Here, we report a
-    > biology-driven spatiotemporal hybrid agent-based model of the
-    > MM-bone micro …

-8.  **Incorporating social vulnerability in infectious disease mathematical modelling: a scoping review.**

-    Naidoo M, Shephard W, Kambewe I, Mtshali N, Cope S, Rubio FA, Rasella D.

-    BMC Med.
-2024 Mar 18;22(1):125. doi: 10.1186/s12916-024-03333-y.

-    > RESULTS: Of 4075 results, 89 articles were identified.
-Two-thirds
-    > of articles used a compartmental model (n = 58, 65.2%), with a
-    > quarter using agent-based models (n = 24, 27.0%). …For all
-    > agent-based models, characteristics were …

-9.  **Ameliorative effect of an acidic polysaccharide from Phellinus linteus on ulcerative colitis in a DSS-induced mouse model.**

-    Hu J, Mei Y, Zhang H, Li J, Zhang M, Li Y, Yang W, Liu Y, Liang Y.

-    Int J Biol Macromol.
-2024 Mar 17;265(Pt 1):130959. doi:
-    10.1016/j.ijbiomac.2024.130959.
-Online ahead of print.

-    > High-throughput sequencing showed that PLAP restored gut
-    > microbiota diversity and species abundances in the UC model, and
-    > gas chromatographic analysis showed that it increased levels of
-    > beneficial short-chain fatty acids.
-Our findings indicate that
-    > PLAP has strong potentia …

-10. **Histology-guided mathematical model of tumor oxygenation: sensitivity analysis of physical and computational parameters.**

-    Ojwang’ AME, Bazargan S, Johnson JO, Pilon-Thomas S, Rejniak KA.

-    bioRxiv \[Preprint\].
-2024 Mar 10:2024.03.05.583363. doi:
-    10.1101/2024.03.05.583363.

-    > A hybrid off-lattice agent-based model has been developed to
-    > reconstruct the tumor tissue oxygenation landscape based on
-    > histology images and simulated interactions between vasculature
-    > and cells with microenvironment metabolites.
-Here, we performed a
-    > robustne …

 ## Code of Conduct